A generalized configuration model with triadic closure: Construction Algorithm

-In this section we present a construction algorithm for the configuration model with triadic closure (CTC).
-Recall that in Newman's construction algorithm of a standard configuration model, two ends of an edge are called ``stubs".
-To construct a standard configuration model, randomly connect stubs.
-In other words, an unconnected stub is connected to another randomly selected stub among all unconnected stubs.
-This construction algorithm creates a random network that has asymptotically vanishing Pearson degree correlation function as the network becomes large.
-To introduce non-zero Pearson degree correlation, Lee {\em et al.} \cite{Lee2019} partition stubs into blocks according to their degrees.
-Properly select a permutation function that associates a block with another block.
+In this section we present a construction algorithm for the GCTC model.
+Recall that in a standard configuration model, two ends of an edge are called ``stubs".
+To construct a standard configuration model, an unconnected stub is connected to another randomly selected stub among all unconnected stubs \cite{Bollobas1980}.
+This construction algorithm creates a random network that has asymptotically vanishing Pearson degree correlation coefficient as the network becomes large.
+To introduce non-zero Pearson degree correlation, Lee \etal \cite{Lee2019} partition stubs into blocks according to vertex degrees.
 To introduce positive (resp. negative) correlation, the selected permutation function associates blocks of large (resp. small) degrees with another block of large degrees.
-Stubs in a block are designated into type 1 stubs and type 2 stubs.
-An unconnected type 1 stub in a block is connected to a randomly selected unconnected type 1 stub in the associated block.
+Stubs in block $i$ are designated into type 1 stubs and type 2 stubs.
+An unconnected type 1 stub in block $i$ is connected to a randomly selected unconnected type 1 stub in the associated block of block $i$.
 An unconnected type 2 stub is connected to an unconnected type 2 stub randomly selected in {\em all} blocks.
-Connection of type 1 stubs introduces non-zero Pearson degree correlations.
-Connection of type 2 stubs resembles the construction algorithm of the standard configuration model.

-The construction algorithm of a CTC model is similar to that of a generalized configuration model, except that it has {\em two} additional features.
-First, a CTC model has two layers of blocks.
+The construction algorithm of GCTC model is similar to that of a generalized configuration model, except that it has {\em two} additional features.
+First, GCTC model has two layers of blocks.
 Stubs are divided into macroscopic blocks, which model communities.
-In each macroscopic block, stubs are further divided into microscopic blocks, which are used to create non-zero Pearson degree correlations.
+In each macroscopic block, stubs are further divided into microscopic blocks, which are used to create a non-zero Pearson degree correlation.
 To achieve this, each stub is designated to one of {\em three} types.
-Type 1 and type 2 stubs provide intra-community connections and non-zero degree correlations.
+Type 1 and type 2 stubs provide intra-community connections and the non-zero degree correlation.
 Type 3 stubs provide intra-community as well as inter-community connections.

-We describe the construction algorithm of CTC in details.
+We describe the construction algorithm of GCTC model in details.
 There are $c$ communities, where $c\ge 1$.
 Community $i$, where $i=1, 2, \ldots, c$, has $n_i$ vertices.
 Let $n$ be the total number of vertices in the network.
 It follows that